 Related Reading: How to Divorce in Oregon

 How Dating During Divorce Can Harm Your Case

 That said, there are still ways dating during divorce often plays a role.
-Here’s what you need to keep an eye on.
+As usual, it varies from case to case and can have an effect in certain circumstances.
+Still, here’s what you need to keep an eye on.

 Division of Property